Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - Porter has taken 13.2 shots per game this season and made 6.4 per game, which account for 11.5% and 11.1%, respectively, of his team's total.

-- The Heat allow 109.8 points per game, second-ranked in the league.
+- The Heat concede 109.8 points per game, second-ranked in the NBA.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.
+- The Heat are the sixth-ranked squad in the league, giving up 41.9 rebounds per contest.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per game.

-- In terms of 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.
+- Looking at 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per game.

 Michael Porter Jr. vs. the Heat